Purpose

 Access to Care

-Access to Translator (AT&T) project: Interpreter on Wheels during the COVID-19 pandemic (Dr Matthew Kwok, VCH/PHC PQI Alumni)
+Access to Translator (AT&T) project: Interpreter on Wheels during the COVID-19 pandemic (Dr Matthew Kwok, VCH/PHC PQI Alum)

 Dr Joe Costa leads efforts to streamline referral process to musculoskeletal consultation and care.

-Implementation of an Emergency Department Virtual Follow-up Care Process: A Quality Improvement Initiative (Dr Diala El-Zammar, FHA PQI Alumni)
+Implementation of an Emergency Department Virtual Follow-up Care Process: A Quality Improvement Initiative (Dr Diala El-Zammar, FHA PQI Alum)

-Reducing time to X-ray in emergency department ambulatory patients: a quality improvement project (Dr Matthew Kwok, VCH/PHC PQI Alumni)
+Reducing time to X-ray in emergency department ambulatory patients: a quality improvement project (Dr Matthew Kwok, VCH/PHC PQI Alum)

-Reducing emergency department visits in patients with deep vein thrombosis: introducing a standardised outpatient treatment pathway (Dr Tony Wan, VCH/PHC PQI Alumni)
+Reducing emergency department visits in patients with deep vein thrombosis: introducing a standardised outpatient treatment pathway (Dr Tony Wan, VCH/PHC PQI Alum)

 Two new virtual health sites offer subspecialty care to nearly 1/2 of province’s children.(2019)